vladaindjic/NTP-2023/03-rust/v6/QUESTIONS.md

     }
     ```

-2. Fix and fix the error in the following snippet.
+2. Find and fix the error in the following snippet.
     ```rust
     struct Point<T> {
         x: T,